wandevs/wandevs.org/docs/crosschain-overview.md

 two: in particular, the `x` value used in the initial lock request.

-The `lock` involves a user sending funds to a particular smart contract or lock address, on either Wanchain or the original chain, depending on whether the transaction is inbound or outbound from Wanchain.
+The `lock` involves a user sending funds to a particular smart contract or lock address on either Wanchain or the original chain, depending on whether the transaction is inbound or outbound from Wanchain.

-The `redeem` involves a user calling a contract to have coin transferred to the user's account, or the user spending the coins from the locking address.
+The `redeem` involves a user calling a contract to have coin transferred to the user's account, or the user spending the coins directly from the locking address.

 Once a cross-chain transaction is initiated, the redeemer must recover the coins or tokens before a certain period of time before the transaction expires.